jloveric/NeuralChatbot/README.md

 [![Build Status](https://travis-ci.org/jloveric/NeuralChatbot.svg?branch=master)](https://travis-ci.org/jloveric/NeuralChatbot)

+# Neural Chatbot

-This is a client side chatbot that uses tensorflow sentence embeddings.
+This is a chatbot that can run in the browser and that uses tensorflowjs sentence embeddings.
 It is based on the npm modules 'neural-phrasex' and 'neural-sentence-search'.
 It really only needs one example per intent (one shot learning) since the sentence embeddings contain the overall meaning of that example.
 Ultimately, this will allow one shot re-enforcement learning in this client side bot.
 Since all the sentence embedding calcuations are done using mobile tensorflow, there is no need to set up a server and the chatbot can be embedded into a web frontend without external calls.
 I'm working on a demo of that capability.